What is congenital erythropoietic porphyria?

 - Supplemental Vitamin D tablets should be taken.

-- Low-dose chloroquine, to increase excretion of porphyrins;
+- Low-dose hydroxychloroquine, to increase excretion of porphyrins

 - Blood transfusion to suppress heme production.